 (C-OG9.2b) Explain which listing requirements or other methodologies you use to report reserves data.
-If your organization cannot provide data due to legal restrictions on reporting reserves figures in certain countries, please explain this.
+If your organization cannot provide data due to legal restrictions on reporting reserves figures in certain countries/areas, please explain this.

-According to the reserves audit report prepared by the international independent consulting firm DeGolyer and MacNaughton in accordance with the PRMS international standard, KMG's proved plus probable hydrocarbon reserves (2P) were 645 mln toe (4,983 mln boe) as at 31 December 2021.
-2P reserves increased by 1.8% year-on-year.
-The increase is mainly attributable to comprehensive initiatives in hydrocarbon reserves management, including recalculation of hydrocarbon reserves at the Uzen, Kashagan and other fields, as well as positive macroeconomic changes (higher oil price).
+According to the reserves audit report prepared by the international independent consulting firm DeGolyer and MacNaughton in accordance with the PRMS international standard, KMG's proved plus probable hydrocarbon reserves (2P) were 707 mln toe (5,478 mln boe) as at 31 December 2022.
+2P reserves increased by 9% year-on-year.
+The increase is mainly attributable to comprehensive initiatives in hydrocarbon reserves management, including recalculations of the reserves of the UVS of the Kalamkas fields, etc., an increase in the share of the Kashagan field from 8.44% to 16.88% (on September 15, 2022, 50% of the share of KMG Kashagan BV was repurchased from Samruk-Kazyna JSC, as well as by improving macroeconomic parameters (increase in oil prices).